Expense Eligibility/Use of funds:

-- Excessive costs or a budget that appears inflated and contains expenses that are not adequately justified.
+- Excessive costs or a budget that appears inflated and contains expenses that are not adequately justified;

-- Incomplete information i.e., blanks in the budget or lines left unfilled.
+- Incomplete information (i.e., blanks in the budget or lines left unfilled);

-- Use of wrong expense categories and units.
+- Use of wrong expense categories and units;

 Project Funding and Reporting

-9. Once my application has been approved by OCE, how long will it be before funds are deposited in our account?
+8. Once my application has been approved by OCE, how long will it be before funds are deposited in our account?

-10. If an industry partner remits funds to an institution for a project that has been withdrawn, can the institution use the funds for another project awaiting approval from OCE?
+9. If an industry partner remits funds to an institution for a project that has been withdrawn, can the institution use the funds for another project awaiting approval from OCE?

 OCE remits project payments in Canadian dollars only.

-13. Does OCE track the progress of a project once it has been approved?
+11. Does OCE track the progress of a project once it has been approved?

-Some programs require multiple progress reports and a final report at project completion e.g., VIP II, Market Readiness and all multi-year programs.
-In other cases such as for VIP I, TalentEdge, SmartStart Seed Fund, only final reports are required.
+Some programs require multiple progress reports and a final report at project completion e.g., Voucher for Innovation and Productivity II (VIP II), Market Readiness and all multi-year programs.
+In other cases, such as for VIP I, TalentEdge, SmartStart Seed Fund, only final reports are required.

-14. On VIP I and TalentEdge (academic-based) applications, can the industry partner send their cash contribution directly to the institution?
+12. For Voucher for Innovation and Productivity (VIP I) and TalentEdge (academic-based) applications, can the industry partner send their cash contribution directly to the institution?

-17. Once the applicant has submitted the required final report, how long will it be before the holdback is released?
+13. Once the applicant has submitted the required final report, how long will it be before the holdback is released?